vuepress-theme-hope/vuepress-theme-hope/docs/seo2/src/guide.md

 - [JSON-LD 1.1](https://www.w3.org/TR/json-ld-api/)

-  Since VuePress does not provide plugins or themes to inject `<script>` into the `<head>` tag of SSR rendered content, JSON-LD cannot be implemented.
+  This plugin will generate "NewsArticle" scheme for article pages.

 - [RDFa 1.1](https://www.w3.org/TR/rdfa-primer/)

   RDFa mainly marks HTML structure.
-This is what the plugin cannot support. [vuepress-theme-hope](https://vuepress-theme-hope.github.io/zh/) uses this feature to pass Google’s rich media structure test.
+This is what the plugin cannot support. [vuepress-theme-hope](https://vuepress-theme-hope.github.io/v2/zh/) uses this feature to pass Google’s rich media structure test.
 You can consider using it.

 - [Schema.Org](https://schema.org/)